10 Top Tips to Make Your Studio Life Easier

 7) Using Track Names and Colors

 This is how I distinguish between the different elements of my sessions.
 With Pro Tools, there are several features which help me track names by using colors.
 The first order of the session, I always follow the same Track Order.
-They are my common practices I used in all my studio sessions.
+They are the common practices I used in all my studio sessions.
 In the mixing window, they start from left to right.
 Then, right to left and is mirrored from top to bottom.
-The left most tracks are the top track in the edit window.
+The left-most tracks are the top track in the edit window.
 For drums, I would categorize them as kicks, snares, hats, toms, high to low, and overheads.
-You are free how to organize your elements from your drums, percussion, bass, guitars, virtual instruments, keys, vocals, BVs, masters, and returns.
+You are free on how to organize your elements from your drums, percussion, bass, guitars, virtual instruments, keys, vocals, BVs, masters, and returns.
 It’s all up to you on how you want to arrange them.
 There are no strict rules.
 But these are all common practices by producers.
 To make it simple, just stick to naming and color conventions for all your similar projects.